ncsoft/ncstreamer-remote/README.txt

-NC Streamer Remote is a Windows dll, with which game applications can control NC Streamer remotely.
+NC Streamer Remote is a Windows dll, with which game applications can control NC Streamer remotely, via WebSocket protocol.